-Our Regular Monthly Meetings are held on the second Thursday of the month for 7 months which are September, October, November, January, February, March, April, and May.
-We meet in the main conference room, Room 108 at the Cooper Memorial Library from 4:30 to 7:00 PM.
-Subjects generally deal with history, genealogy, members experiences or other appropriate subject.
+Our regular monthly meetings are held on the second Thursday of the month for 8 months which are September, October, November, January, February, March, April and May.
+We meet in Room 108 at the Cooper Memorial Library from 4:30 to 7:00 PM.
+Subjects generally deal with history, genealogy, member experiences or other appropriate subjects.
 Meeting are free and open to the public.

 Computer Users Group Meetings

 THIRD WEDNESDAY OF THE MONTH

 The Computer Users' Group meets at 1 PM on the third Wednesday of the month in Room 221 at the Cooper Memorial Library.
 Our goal is to present information on using and maintaining computers, sites where genealogical information may be found and how to make the most of the marriage of computers and genealogical research.

 The primary Computer resources used by members of Pastfinders are Family Tree Maker, Roots Magic, Ancestry.com, familysearch.org, My Heritage, Findmypast.com, and Findagrave.com.
 The CUG tries to provide demonstrations of usage for most of these resources.